 1) Congestion and latency on the public Internet kill performance

 The Internet is many things, but reliable isn’t one of them.
-We all love the Internet because it’s fairly cheap, easy to use, and ubiquitous.
+We all love the Internet because it’s fairly cheap, easy to use, and available in nearly every region.
 Thus, the public Internet has been the easiest and most popular way to connect branch offices to the cloud.
-Due to its flexibility, easy scalability, and lack of relative complexity, there has been an explosion of consumer and enterprise traffic over the Internet.
+But why is OneNote and excel so slow when accessed over the internet?

-First off, only a handful of MPLS providers have partnered with Microsoft for ExpressRoute (private connectivity to Microsoft cloud resources including Office 365), thereby limiting your choices if you do decide to stick with this outdated networking technology.
+2) Slow and expensive MPLS solutions are not built for the cloud First off, only a handful of MPLS providers have partnered with Microsoft for ExpressRoute (private connectivity to Microsoft cloud resources including Office 365), thereby limiting your choices if you do decide to stick with this outdated networking technology.

 3) Legacy networks do not have built-in WAN Optimization